Open Door Success

 Despite the end of her compulsive overeating, Paula gained more than 40 pounds.
 She’d struggled with water retention problems for years and had difficulty figuring out the solution.
 Through her own experience, she realized that taking magnesium supplements twice a day helped her lose some of the weight.
 After reading two articles in women’s magazines, she realized she also needed taurine and potassium.

 Dark chicken meat (as in thighs) is an excellent source of taurine.
 Paula eats chicken thighs most days of the week.
-She gets potassium through high potassium, low sodium juices and smoothies.
+She gets potassium through high potassium fruits, vegetables, juices and smoothies.
 After adding these three nutrients to her daily meals and snacks, Paula has gradually lost more than 30 pounds.
 She has done so while still eating chocolate, butter, and ice cream in healthy amounts.

 Paula’s advice for people with water retention weight: